 Mutiny Games is building bite-sized episodic games that give people the ability to screen themselves for dementia on an ongoing basis and understand as early as possible when they are affected.

 Our games are engaging and story-driven with our first game intended to evoke feelings of nostalgia and a touch of humour.

-First, I’d like to introduce our kick ass team making kick ass games:
+First, We’d like to introduce our kick ass founding team making kick ass games:

 Delana Carbone – Creative Writer

 Delana Luna, aka Lynx and LittleHawk, is currently completing her PhD in Experimental Creative Writing (Interdisciplinary with Visual Arts) at Adelaide University.
 Primarily focused on Superfiction her exhibitions display alternate realities as installation artworks.
 She also runs her own creative consultancy business which offers interior, garden and graphic design along with content writing, mural painting and food styling.
 Her greatest aspiration is to live in a treehouse studio with a comprehensive filing system for button, bead, bone and feather collections akin to the boiler room in Spirited Away.